territorytools/territorytools/README.FireWall.md

 # Fire Wall
 On an Ubuntu server you can use **ufw** as a firewall

-## Docky Ignores ufw Rules!
+## Docker Ignores ufw Rules!
 Fix it
 Source Article: https://www.techrepublic.com/article/how-to-fix-the-docker-and-ufw-security-flaw/

 File: /etc/default/docker